 “In a closely fought election, as we are realizing it has become, there is a potential for violence,” he said.

 CPJ Emergencies has updated its safety guide for journalists covering the elections, containing information for editors, reporters, and photojournalists on how to prepare for the legislative assembly elections, and how to mitigate digital, physical, and psychological risk.

-Journalists requiring assistance can contact CPJ Emergencies via [email protected] or CPJ’s Asia program via senior researcher Aliya Iftikhar at [email protected] or India correspondent Kunal Majumder at [email protected].
+Journalists requiring assistance can contact CPJ Emergencies via [email protected] or CPJ’s Asia program via researcher Sonali Dhawan at [email protected] or India correspondent Kunal Majumder at [email protected]

 Editors and newsrooms may assign journalists to stories at short notice in the run-up to, during, and after the legislative assembly elections.
 This checklist includes key questions and steps to consider to reduce risk for staff.

 - Are selected staff experienced enough for the assignment?

 - Do any selected staff fall into the COVID-19 vulnerable categories or have family members/dependents who rely upon them?